EleutherAI/website/content-blog/mad_research_update.md

 We find that enriching the set of names in this manner makes the problem harder for some datsets.
 We have been experimenting with several approaches to anomaly detection.
 We've tested a collection of different detectors to detect anomalies based on model activations.
 We have also been experimenting with detectors that use [attribution patching](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching#does-this-work-in-practice-experiments=) instead of model activations to distinguish Alice-like from Bob-like operation.
 We have found:

- - For some dataset, hard examples yielded a significantly different distribution of activations to easy examples, so we were successful in inducing a distribution shift between training and test examples
+ - For some datasets, hard examples yielded a significantly different distribution of activations to easy examples, so we were successful in inducing a distribution shift between training and test examples
  - Adding additional names makes the problem harder
  - We can achieve very high classification accuracy on some datasets if we have access to test set statistics (AUROC >0.999) and high accuracy without them (AUC >0.95), but for some datasets high accuracy depends on hyperparameters that may be difficult to tune and on others we do not achieve high accuracy at all
  - Achieving uniformly high classification accuracy is difficult.
-This may be partly attriutable to the distribution shift between training and test sets
+This may be partly attributable to the distribution shift between training and test sets
  - We compared methods based on model activations and attribution patching.
 Activation based methods offered the highest classification accuracy, though some methods based on attribution patchings were less sensitive to layer choice
  - Combining activations and effects estimated from attribution patching did not significantly improve detection accuracy
  - Visualisations suggest that attribution patching may benefit from more sophisticated scoring methods